 Looking for a great flying experience or flying lessons in Buckinghamshire?
 Turweston Aerodrome, located on Turweston Airfield in the Aylesbury Vale, is an ideal location, with good links bordering with Northamptonshire.
 Whether you’re looking to treat yourself or a loved one to some time in the skies, no prior experience is required in many of their light aircraft, and we have gift vouchers available that can be used at a time to suit you or them.

-The roots of Turweston Airfield trace back to WWII, when it was first opened in November 1942 as a bomber training facility for the Royal Air Force.
+The roots of the Aerodrome can be traced back to the Second World War, when it was first opened in November 1942 as a bomber training facility for the Royal Air Force.
 Boasting a T1 hangar, it also had three runways: the first, 10/28 measuring 1,829 m × 46 m, the second, 04/22, measuring 1,280 m × 46 m (which was extended to 1,600 m at a later date) and the third, measuring 1,280 m × 46 m.

 Among the flying experiences that we offer to be booked here are our very popular helicopter tours, with a chance to take to the skies for a 6 Mile Buzz experience starting from as little as £39.

-You can book directly onto an available date from all our Turweston Aerodrome packages, or alternatively purchase our open gift voucher for great flexibility and a unique gift idea to put towards the flying experience of your choice.
+Or alternatively, purchase one of our open gift vouchers.
+They offer great flexibility for when you or a loved one wants to go, and are a unique gift idea to put towards the flying experience of your choice.